shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step2.md

-Once you've created a Pipeline, you can add and edit processors to it based on the log processing needs.
+Once you've created or cloned a Pipeline, you can add and edit processors to it based on the log processing needs.

 Available processors include the following: